 Tiny House living means not having an extensive wine cellar at your fingertips.
 But if cocktail hour is an important part of your lifestyle, by all means dedicate the necessary space for your essentials.

-I won’t quite say that ‘I can’t live without’ my Vitamix high-speed blender… I mean, if some apocalyptic scenario separated me from it, I’d figure out a way to manage, but it wouldn’t be willingly.
+I won’t quite say that ‘I can’t live without’ my refurbished citrus juicer… I mean, if some apocalyptic scenario separated me from it, I’d figure out a way to manage, but it wouldn’t be willingly.
 Back to that story of getting rid of, and then re-acquiring, most of my kitchen gadgets?
 Here’s a list of what’s currently included in my Tiny House kitchen space:

 - electric kettle